kernelci/kernelci-api/README.md

 We need `user-data` directory permission to be 700(drwxr-xr-x) and `authorized_keys` file permission to be 644(-rw-r--r--).
 The reason being is, SSH key authorization will not work if the public key file has all the permissions enabled i.e. set to 777(rwxrwxrwx).

-If we don't have these permission already set then we need to change them using below commands.
+If we don't have these permissions already set then we need to change them using the below commands.

 ```
 $ chmod 700 kernelci-api/docker/ssh/user-data
 $ chmod 644 kernelci-api/docker/ssh/user-data/authorized_keys
 ```

-If running `chmod` command doesn't affect the permissions, we need to add below line to /etc/wsl.conf file and restart the `wsl` service to change them successfully:
+If running `chmod` command doesn't affect the permissions, we need to add the below line to /etc/wsl.conf file and restart the `wsl` service to change them successfully:
 ```
 options = "metadata"
 ```